Automattic/themes/blockbase/README.md

 The `theme.json` file defines the look and feel of your theme; colors, fonts, spacing, etc are all set in this file.
 Blockbase also defines many custom properties in theme.json which are used to plug the gaps in block themes.
 Override any values (including the custom values) found in Blockbase's theme.json in the child theme's theme.json.

-- It is only necessary to define those properties you wish to change, which keeps your code DRY
+- It is only necessary to define those properties you wish to change, which keeps your code [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).
 - As more features are added to block themes, Blockbase will be updated to support them.
 By using the Blockbase as a parent, the child theme will inherit all these changes.

-Simple themes will be able to define everything they need using only a theme.json file, but for more complex themes, an additional CSS file can be useful.
+Simple themes will be able to define everything they need using only a `theme.json` file, but for more complex themes, an additional CSS file can be useful.
 Blockbase uses node to compile SCSS files.
-You may want your child theme to take advantage of the same utilities, but child themes do not need to be built with using any build tools.
+You may want your child theme to take advantage of the same utilities, but child themes do not need to be built with any build tools.

 ## `functions.php` and `theme.css`